 - Zinc stearate coating is a soapy substance that can be found on some types of sandpaper to prevent clogging.
 Sandpaper used with zinc stearate coating requires less maintenance but should not be used on surfaces with water-based finishes.

-The various types of sandpaper and abrasives have different levels of grit and are made of different materials.
+The various types of sandpaper, abrasives and sanding belts have different levels of grit and are made of different materials.
 Choose the best sandpaper for your project to ensure that everything goes smoothly.

 Need help identifying sandpaper?
 Find products fast with image search in The Home Depot app.
 Snap a picture of an item you like and we'll show you similar products.